 Vampire Hunter D

-Vampire Hunter D the video game was released on the PlayStation in 1999, developed by Victor Interactive Software.
+Released for the PlayStation in 1999 and developed by Victor Interactive Software.
 The gameplay is similar to the earlier games in the Resident Evil series; because characters are fully polygonal, whereas the backgrounds are pre-rendered.
 The story of the game is similar to that of the second movie, Vampire Hunter D: Bloodlust.
 He is voiced by John DeMita.
 Essentially, D, a Dhampir (transliterated as Dunpeal) vampire hunter is hired by an old man named Elbourne to save his daughter Charlotte, who was kidnapped by a vampire, Meier Link.
 If his daughter was already transformed into a vampire, then D should kill her humanely.
 Also, Elbourne's son hired a team of human vampire hunters known as the Marcus Brothers to serve as backup.
 There are though, some differences between the game and the movie.

 Only two of the Barbarois mutants (Benge and Mashira) appear as enemies, Caroline not being featured.
-Borgoff and Leila were the only members of the Marcus brothers which were notably featured; Kyle, Nolt, and Grove just make some cameos in cutscenes, and later are found dead.
-There are 3 possible endings based on your actions in-game, 1 of which is similar to the end of the film.
+Borgoff and Leila were the only members of the Marcus brothers which were notably featured; Kyle, Nolt, and Grove just make some cameos in cut-scenes, and later are found dead.
 The game shares some of the voice actors of the film.